benlambm/java-code-printer/README.md

 This command will run the program, and you should see the collated content of all .java files in a new file named "code.txt" in the same directory.

 Alternatively, you can open and Run the file in any IDE of your choice.
-Just copy the JavaProjectPrinter.java file anywhere in your Project and run it.
+Just copy the JavaCodePrinter.java file anywhere in your Project and run it.

 ## System Requirements :coffee: